gvwilson/sensibleadventures/iffy/iffy.md

 The earth's self-appointed defenders would sacrifice everything to undo the damage humanity had done to the Earth.
-Whenever a shaft in a coal mine collapsed people blamed Zillion saboteurs intent on driving the world back into the stone age.
+Whenever a shaft in a coal mine collapsed people blamed Zillion saboteurs.
 When a mutant fungus turned the contents of a greenhouse into sludge, all its owner had to do was say,
 "It must have been them!"
 for people to demand that the governors *do* something.
-And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their drones' recording that left them unable to identify anyone who might have been involved.
+And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market on their own and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their drones oversight that left them unable to identify anyone who might have been involved.

 Even as they watched,